-UK agency: Under-30s to be offered non-AstraZeneca vaccine
+EU agency: Rare clots possibly linked to AstraZeneca shot

 The Korea Disease Control and Prevention Agency said it would also pause a vaccine rollout to school nurses and teachers that was to begin on Thursday, while awaiting the outcome of the EMA’s review.

-English, the former chair of the British drug regulator, said that even rare, serious side effects are seen with established vaccines and that policymakers often decide that bigger public health goals warrants their use, citing the polio vaccine as an example.
+English, the former chair of a British Medical Association committee, said that even rare, serious side effects are seen with established vaccines and that policymakers often decide that bigger public health goals warrants their use, citing the polio vaccine as an example.
 For every million doses that are given of the oral polio vaccine, about one child is paralyzed from the live virus contained in the vaccine.

 On Tuesday, AstraZeneca and Oxford University, which developed the vaccine, paused a study of the shot in children while the U.K. regulator evaluates the link between the shot and rare blood clots in adults.

-Note: This version has been updated to correct an erroneous title for English on second reference.
-He is a former chair of the British Medical Association’s Public Health Medicine Committee.